assoconnect/remote-test/README.md

    }
    ```
    *  Running `docker compose exec php /usr/src/backend/vendor/bin/phpunit` should show **1 successful test**
-6. Give us your **Github username** so we can add you as a collaborator.

 > If you are running Docker under Windows, the address your site will be accessible is not localhost, but an IP you can find in the first lines of the `Docker Quickstart Terminal` when you open it.